PULP ARTISTS

 In the 1950s he returned to New York City and worked for men's adventure magazines, such as Argosy, For Men Only, and True.

 In 1960 he returned to live in Paris, where he married his second wife, Martha Fournier.
 According to Walter Baumhofer in a letter written to Norman Saunders in 1980, "Dave Berger always had a knack of landing on his feet.
 He's living in Paris, with a little house in the country.
-He married a gal whose family owns a business that prints labels for the boxes of all the greatest haut couterier fashion design houses in Paris.
-We correspond quite regularly, Chirstmas cards and long letters.
+He married a gal whose family owns a business that prints labels for the boxes of all the greatest haut couturier fashion design houses in Paris.
+We correspond quite regularly, Christmas cards and long letters.
 I saw him once a few years back in Shelter Island.
 He was marvelously funny as usual, clad in an old fashioned black bathing suit, completely white haired."

 The summer home referred to was owned by his older brother, Josef Berger, who had become a renowned author and was a regular contributor to The NY Times.